codeceptjs/CodeceptJS/docs/email.md

 # Email Testing

 In End 2 End testing we need to interact with emails.
-Email delivery can't tested locally or mocked while testing.
+Email delivery can't be tested locally or mocked while testing.
-That's why for an end to end test you need to use a real emails to be sent and real email address to receive that emails.
+That's why for an end to end test you need real emails to be sent and real email address to receive that emails.

 Setting up an email server can be hard.
-So we recommend to use a [MailSlurp](https://mailslurp.com/) - a service designed for testing emails.
+So we recommend to use [MailSlurp](https://mailslurp.com/) - a service designed for testing emails.
 It creates disposable mailboxes and provides you an access to those mailboxes via REST API.

 > You no longer need to open your gmail account in a browser to check for an email!